 Brand owners, managers, decision-makers, and every member of your team should think in terms of the main types of brand personalities, or brand dimensions, and their common traits:

 - Sincerity: thoughtful, kind, professing family values, down-to-earth

 Once you have established which traits form your brand’s personality, you are prepared to choose the font and typography for your brand that will match it.

 Step #2: Understand the Personality of Every Typeface

 Font psychology is understanding that every typeface has its own unique traits.
 They come in categories which are classifications for better identifying and choosing fonts.

 The basic font categories and their traits are:

-- Serif: Traditional, classical, reliable.
-For brands that convey the sense of respectability and age-long class.
+Serif: Traditional, classical, reliable.
+For brands that convey a sense of respectability and age-long class.

 - Times New Roman